BCDA-APS/urRobot/docs/usage.md

 the Quickstart page for instructions.

-Most features of the robot are accessable through the provided GUIs using either MEDM, caQtDM, or CSS-Phoebus.
-To start the screens, three bash scripts are
+Most features of the robot are accessable through the provided GUIs using either MEDM, caQtDM, or CSS-Phoebus (still in development).
+To start the screens, a `start_urRobot` bash script is provided at `urRobot/iocs/urExample/start_urRobot`.
+Copy the script to the top level directory of your IOC and run it without any arguments to open the caQtDM screens, however optionally you can specify "medm" or "phoebus" as argument to the script to use either of those display managers.
-provided: `start_phoebus_urRobot` `start_MEDM_urRobot`, and `start_caQtdm_urRobot`.
-Copy the script(s)
-you want to the top level directory of your IOC.
 The below examples will show the caQtDM GUIs, however the MEDM and CSS-Phoebus versions are nearly identical.
 Users are encouraged to create their own GUIs in addition to the ones provided for more specific needs.

 ## Main Menu

-After running the `start_caQtDM_urRobot` script, you will be greeted with a menu which contains links to all the other provided screens.
+After running the `start_urRobot` script, you will be greeted with a menu which contains links to all the other provided screens.

 <img src="./assets/GUIs/ui/urRobot_top.png" alt="ui-waypointJ" width="400">